mikepassow/gif/README.md

 <p> Type the athletes name in the textbox provided then click submit to generate a button with their name on it. </p>
 <p>Click that button or any button already listed to generate Gifs for that athlete. </p>
 <p>Each Gif will come with a rating showing the preffered audience for that Gif. </p>
+<p>Click each Gif to start and click it one more time to stop it. </p>